redpen-cc/redpen-doc/source/command.rst

 Usage: redpen-server
 ~~~~~~~~~~~~~~~~~~~~~~~

-We start the redpen server as follows.
+We can start the redpen server with the following command.

 .. code-block:: bash